HR-CMGT/MGDD-unity/README.md

 ```

 #### Prevent friendly collisions
+- Click any gameobject.
+In the top right of the editor, click **Layer > add layer**
-- Add a collision layer named `players`.
+- Add a layer named `players`.
-- Assign both players to that collision layer (on top of the components list)
+- Click both player gameobjects.
+In the top right of the editor, click **Layer > players**
-- Open **project settings > physics 2D** and untick the `players` collision layer
+- Open **project settings > physics 2D** and untick the box for `players`
+- Now your ships won't collide with each other!

 #### Levels
 - Duplicate the scene.